cryptokoala4/cdc_poc_system/README.md

 - Backend GraphQL Playground: `http://localhost:3000/graphql`

 Remember to set up your `.env` file in both the `backend` and `frontend` directories with the necessary environment variables for development mode.
 The `.env` in `backend` uses the same as the one from your project root directory, and `frontend` currently does not require a `.env` file.

+## Known issues
+- Temporary authentication with non-encrypted credentials in database.
+For development purposes only
+- Firefox users may experience login difficulties due to browser security policies